OUR FIRST CLIMBING GYM IN THE USA: ACHIEVING THE IMPOSSIBLE

 In 2006 Walltopia decided to take part in the Climbing Wall Association Summit for the first time – the annual conference of the climbing industry in the United States.
 A stranger to everyone one there, the company from Eastern Europe showed up with a tiny booth in the corner of the exhibition hall.
 Very few people stopped at it and those who did – looked with distrust at the employees, speaking weird accent and overdressed in suits and shirts, which was completely incompatible with the casual but professional look of their American colleagues.

-A customer named Jeff Pederson stopped, disappointed after numerous meetings with other wall manufacturers who sent him away, saying that his idea could not be realized with the currently available production technologies.
+A customer named Jeff Pederson did however stop by our booth, disappointed after numerous meetings with other wall manufacturers who sent him away, saying that his idea could not be realized with the currently available production technologies.

 Walltopia had never produced a climbing wall as described by Jeff before, but we embraced the idea of a wall that mimics Utah sandstone canyons that are signature for the US climbing community.
 Although we did not have a clear plan of how it could happen, we had a concept and we found the proper technology to produce the walls exactly as the client imagined them.
 Momentum Climbing in Sandy, Utah, has become an iconic gym for the climbing community in the region and still operates with the very same climbing walls that replicate Indian creek.